Jikke/opetussovellus/README.md

 ## User roles

-User may create an account and log in as either _teacher_ or _student_ access rights. \
+User may create an account and log in with either _teacher_ or _student_ access rights. \
 Created features are as follows.

 ### Teacher can